RedisLabs/redislabs-docs/content/kubernetes/re-databases/replica-redb.md

 `replicaSourceType` must be 'SECRET'; `replicaSourceName` must be the name of a secret that contains the replica source url.

-A secret must be created using a `stringData` section containing the replica source uri as follows:
+A secret must be created using a `stringData` section containing the replica source URI as follows:

 ```yaml
 apiVersion: v1